PrasannaIITM/Emojifier/README.md

 The emojifier can automatically turn this into:
 >"Congratulations on the promotion! 👍 Let's get coffee and talk. ☕️ Love you! ❤️"

+Deep Learning Model Used: LSTM

+50 dimensional GloVe embeddings have been used.